ignite/cli/docs/kb/docker.md

 ### Specific Version

-You can specify to use a specific version of Starport.
+You can specify to use a specific version of Ignite CLI.
 All available tags are in the [starport/cli image](https://hub.docker.com/repository/docker/starport/cli/tags?page=1&ordering=last_updated) on Docker Hub.

 For example: